unChaz/sci-fi-5e/srd/classes/scout.md

 At 15th level, you gain one of the following features of your choice.

-**_Evasion._** When you are subjected to an effect, such as a red dragon’s fiery breath or a *lightning bolt* tek skill, that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.
+**_Evasion._** When you are subjected to an effect, such as  *lightning bolt* tek skill, that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

 **_Stand Against the Tide._** When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.